jeffreyhsu2820/Machine-Learning/README.md

 Goals: Use RNN/ BOW+DNN to predict whether a tweet is a malicious tweet.
 ### HW5 Image Clustering
 Competition: https://www.kaggle.com/competitions/ml2020fall-hw5-1
-Data: 9,000 images with 32*32*3 pixels and the labels are not provided
+Data: 9,000 images with 32x32x3 pixels are provided but the labels are not attached
 Goals: Determine whether the given pictures are landscapes or not.
 (Practice Autoencoder and clustering methods.)